hcl337/Ancilla/SETUP.md

 * Test by recording
 *
 ------------------------------------------------------------------------------------------------------
-# Mac Setup Script
+# Mac OSX Setup Script
 To enable easy development, most of the functionality can be executed on a Mac except for the motors which are virtual.

-This takes advantage of brew for many of the tasks.
+This takes advantage of brew and pip for most of the tasks.

 ```sh
 ################################################################################